-Lemon extract and lemon juice, both are essential for enhancing the taste of your recipes.
+Lemon extract and lemon juice, are essential for enhancing the taste of your recipes.
 They add the flavor of lemon to recipes yet are not obligatory substitutes.

 However, you can use lemon extract instead of lemon juice when preparing foods.
 In this article, we will know detailed about lemon extract versus lemon juice and some relevant factors.

 Is Lemon Extract Ideal Substitute for Lemon Juice?

 In some cases, yes!
 But you have to clarify whether it is sweet or salty.
 It seems you are cooking because you mentioned lemon extract.
 After all, most chefs would only want to use it in a delicious recipe.

 Lemon juice is simply juice yields that are extracted straight from fresh lemons.
 Conversely, lemon extract can be called super juice of lemons.
 It is extracted from lemons also but with oil or alcohol.